CptGrave/Key-Sequence-Challenge/README.md

-# Simple site where you can challenge your typing speed.
+# Simple app where you can challenge your typing speed.
 ## Site was written in Vanilla JS and styled with help of bootstrap.